rumoncarter/Service-Standard/README.md

 ### Why it matters

 Understanding the people who use a service and what they want is critical to building a service that works for them.
-For example, users of a driver’s license renewal service include any Ontarian with a driver’s license.
+For example, users of a driver’s license renewal service include any British Columbian with a driver’s license.

 It’s easy to make assumptions about users or be influenced by personal experiences.
 When thinking about users, it’s important to find people with different experiences and perspectives.